Lagos State Ministry of Information and Strategy

+History

 The Office of the Secretary to the Government was tasked with administering cabinet concerns, security, establishments, home affairs, and information when the newly constituted Lagos State took off administratively in April 1968.
 The responsibility for information service was transferred to the military Governor's office as the business of governance got more complex.

 In essence, the ministry changed its name from the Secretary of State's Office to the Military Government.

-With Mr. Badmus as the first Commissioner, it eventually grew into a full-fledged Ministry of Information and Tourism.
+With Badmus as the first Commissioner, it eventually grew into a full-fledged Ministry of Information and Tourism.
 In April 1971, the Ministry of Information was founded as a separate entity on Victoria Island to handle government contact with the public and the press.

 The Lagos State Ministry of Information and Strategy is the state government ministry, charged with the responsibility to plan, devise and implement the state policies on Information and Strategy.